-Andermatt is located in a very mountainous Uri canton and you can actually visit much more places there, have a look at the list here: Top places in Uri canton.
+Andermatt is located in a very mountainous Uri canton and you can actually visit many more places there, have a look at the list here: Top places in Uri canton.

-But I suggest to visit at least one, or if you are fast two or even three mountain passes.
+But I suggest visiting at least one, or if you are fast two or even three mountain passes.
 Driving through mountain passes is the ultimate fun alpine drive you can get.

-Furka Pass is probably the most famous mountain pass in Switzerland as even James Bond have visited it in one of the movies and as well you can find one of the most iconic Swiss hotels there: Belvedere Hotel.
-As well in Furka Pass you can visit a shrinking (unfortunately) glacier.
+Furka Pass is probably the most famous mountain pass in Switzerland as even James Bond has visited it in one of the movies and as well you can find one of the most iconic Swiss hotels there: Belvedere Hotel.
+As well in Furka Pass, you can visit a shrinking (unfortunately) glacier.

 Oberalp Pass is a perfect location to do some hiking and you can hike to the Tomasee, a lake which is the beginning of the biggest Swiss river Rhein.

 Gotthard Pass is a very interesting mountain pass as it has a museum and even some old military bases which you can as well visit.

 Or you can simply drive through all of them and take real and mental pictures for the whole life.
 It is immensely beautiful over there.
 The whole three mountain passes trip is doable in 3-4 hours.

 After your adventure in the mountain passes, you can have your lunch in a cozy Andermatt old town.

 Afterward, you can head back to Zürich.
 On your way you are going to pass by two more capitals of two cantons: Zug and Schwyz.